 To do this, leaders from countries across the world met at the Palace of Versailles in France in 1919 to create an official document to outline the specific punishments.
 This document was called the Treaty of Versailles.

 Each of the leaders had different desires for what to do to Germany.
-Prime Minister Lloyd George of Britain wanted the punishment to be severe so that Germany would not have the strength or resources to start another war.
+Prime Minister Lloyd George of Britain wanted the punishment to be severe enough so that Germany would not have the strength or resources to start another war, but strong enough to act as a buffer against the spread of communism from Russia.

 On the other hand, the President of America, Woodrow Wilson, had a 14-point strategy that he believed would create world peace in a way that wasn't too harsh to Germany.